MYTHBUSTERS: High Prices Mean High Quality Care

 The bottom line?
 Don’t fall victim to the assumption that prices and quality are correlated.
 Catalyst for Payment Reform has long taken up arms to advance transparency and expose the impact of other market forces, like provider consolidation, on price and quality.
 We hope, as you upgrade to LED lights and move away from iridescent, you’ll join us in pushing for a health care market place where consumers can fully understand how to find the best value.

-CPR is hosting a Virtual Summit to help health care stakeholders learn more about the impact provider consolidation can have on health care costs and quality.
-Register today to learn from the experts.
+In September 2017, CPR hosted a Virtual Summit to help health care stakeholders learn more about the impact provider consolidation can have on health care costs and quality.
+Watch the recording to learn from the experts.